 Are you excited for Christmas?
 I cannot wait, and in fact, I am that excited, I have decide to do #blogmas.
 This means that I will be posting everyday throughout December up until the 25th.
 However, YOU need to subscribe to my mailing in order to not miss a post!
 By subscribing, you will receive all of my posts direct to your email.

-Let me know if you make this christmas dinner, or if you have any suggestions for me to add.
+Let me know if you make this budget christmas dinner, or if you have any suggestions for me to add.